a5221985/tutorials/Architecture/developer_to_architect_mastering_software_architecture.md

 		2. Reading is still from main memory
 3. We cannot do much regarding these kind of delays
 	1. If variable is frequently accessed among threads - coherence related delays can occur
+		1. We can try to minimize sharing of data
+		2. We can try to reduce the frequency of modifying or accessing the variables

 ### Caching ###
+1.

 ### System Architecture for Performance ###
 ### Caching for Performance ###
 ### HTTP Caching of Static Data ###